What Percentage of Startups Make Real Money? Verified Data (2026)

 5. Revenue outpaced follower growth in 78% of analyzed startups, meaning most startups that make money do so without first building a large social audience.

-6. 55.1% of founders with verified revenue have fewer than 1,000 X followers, confirming that social presence and revenue generation are largely independent.
+6. 55.1% of founders with verified revenue have fewer than 1,000 followers on X, confirming that social presence and revenue generation are largely independent.

-7. The Social Media tools category is growing at 167% 30-day MRR, the highest current growth rate, suggesting the best current window for reaching early revenue milestones in a new product.
+7. The Social Media tools category is growing at 167% in 30-day MRR, the highest current growth rate in the dataset, suggesting a strong current window for reaching early revenue milestones in a new product.

-8. Content Creation has the highest average MRR at $16,475, meaning startups in this category that find traction cross the “real money” threshold faster than in any other tracked category.
+8. The Content Creation category has the highest average MRR at $16,475, meaning startups in this category find traction and cross the real money threshold faster than in any other tracked category.

 10. Only 4.0% of startups cross $100,000 in total revenue, making this milestone genuinely rare and meaningful regardless of how often it is discussed in startup communities.

-12. The five “efficient founder” startups (MyCater, CartBoss, Tarkle, Hidden Business, Doors Delivered) have collectively verified over $7 million in revenue with a combined X following of under 150, demonstrating that “making real money” does not require a public profile or audience.
+11. Five independent founders collectively verified over $7 million in revenue with a combined following of fewer than 150 accounts, demonstrating that making real money does not require a public profile or audience.

-13. The average total revenue for the top category (E-commerce) is $665,500, but the median E-commerce startup has not crossed $100K, given the power law distribution of revenue across the category.
+12. The average total revenue for the top category is $665,500, but the median startup in that category has not crossed $100K, given how skewed the distribution is.

-14. 105 countries have at least one startup with verified Stripe revenue, demonstrating that “making real money” from an independent startup is achievable from virtually any location with internet access.
+13. 105 countries have at least one startup with verified Stripe revenue, demonstrating that making real money from an independent startup is achievable from virtually any location with internet access.

-15. The $1,438,953,250 in total verified revenue across TrustMRR’s database represents real money earned by independent founders, not venture-backed companies, not unicorns, not funded startups.
+15. The $1,438,953,250 in total verified revenue across the dataset represents real money earned by independent founders.
+Not venture-backed companies, not unicorns, not funded startups.
 This is the verified baseline of what independent founders can and do earn.

 The Honest Assessment

-The startup success rate data from TrustMRR is both sobering and motivating.
+The data on startup revenue is both sobering and motivating.

 Sobering because 69.2% of founders who have built something and connected their Stripe account have not generated $1,000 in total revenue.
 Most startups, even ones built by committed founders who care enough to track and share their revenue publicly, do not reach meaningful commercial traction.